Maria Popova: Work as a writer

 Popova has written for The Atlantic, Wired UK, GOOD, The Huffington Post, and NiemanLab.

-In 2006, she began the blog Brain Pickings as an email sent each week to seven of her friends.
+In 2006, she began the blog Brain Pickings as an email sent each week to seven of her friends, now renamed The Marginalian.
 Krista Tippett in On Being describes it as "[n]ow a website, Twitter feed, and weekly digest... cover[ing] a wide variety of cultural topics: history, current events, and images and texts from the past."
 It includes several sections and has graphics, photographs, and illustrations in addition to written content.
 As of December 2012, The Guardian was reporting that the blog had "1.2 million readers a month and 3m page views".
 Anne-Marie Slaughter describes Popova's blog as "like walking into the Museum of Modern Art and having somebody give you a customized, guided tour."